joakimbeng/pj2md/README.md

 Options:
-  -b, --badges     Add badges to readme, e.g. the npm badge  [boolean] [default: true] -t, --travis     Add Travis build badge to readme if `.travis.yml` exists and `package.json` has a "repository" field for a GitHub repo  [boolean]
+  -b, --badges     Add badges to readme, e.g. the npm badge  [boolean] [default: true] --logo           Add the provided file as a logo, using http://rawgit.com/ url's  [string] -t, --travis     Add Travis build badge to readme if `.travis.yml` exists and `package.json` has a "repository" field for a GitHub repo  [boolean]
   -s, --codestyle  Add codestyle badge to readme if package.json depends on `xo`, `semistandard` or `standard`  [boolean] [default: true]
   -m, --module     Add module usage information to readme if `package.json` has a "main" section  [boolean] [default: true]